scrapy/itemadapter/README.md

 _class `itemadapter.adapter.AdapterInterface(item: Any)`_

 Abstract Base Class for adapters.
-An adapter that handles a specific type of item should inherit from this class and implement the abstract methods defined on it. `AdapterInterface` inherits from [`collections.abc.MutableMapping`](https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableMapping), so all methods from the `MutableMapping` class should be implemented as well.
+An adapter that handles a specific type of item must inherit from this class and implement the abstract methods defined on it. `AdapterInterface` inherits from [`collections.abc.MutableMapping`](https://docs.python.org/3/library/collections.abc.html#collections.abc.MutableMapping), so all methods from the `MutableMapping` class must be implemented as well.

 * _class method `is_item(cls, item: Any) -> bool`_

-    Return `True` if the adapter can handle the given item, `False` otherwise
+    Return `True` if the adapter can handle the given item, `False` otherwise.
+Abstract (mandatory).

 * _method `get_field_meta(self, field_name: str) -> types.MappingProxyType`_

     Return metadata for the given field name, if available.
+    By default, this method returns an empty `MappingProxyType` object.
+Please supply your own method definition if you want to handle field metadata based on custom logic.
     See the [section on metadata support](#metadata-support) for additional information.

 * _method `field_names(self) -> collections.abc.KeysView`_: